If you like urban travel with a bit of urban nature and a very relaxed atmosphere, Zagreb has a lot to offer.

 The tiny museum shop is full of cynical gifts.
 It’s dark humour that you may find very funny, or perhaps not, depending on the state of your love life…

-I went there for the free music concerts that are held every night at 9 pm by local bands ans saw some Jazz and Balkan music shows.
+It’s a cool place to go for free music concerts that are held every night at 9 pm by local bands.
+I saw some great Jazz and Balkan music shows.

 This is a beautifully designed cafe and bar.
-It’s very close to the central square (and next to Booksa).
+It’s very close to the central square and next to another cool cafe, Booksa.

 You can sit outdoors or indoors, with plenty of natural light.
 I admired the interior design.